gbmhunter/NinjaTerm/README.md

 npm run package
 ```

-Packages are automatically created for Windows, Linux and MacOS in the GitHub action when new commits are pushed to `main`.
-Before pushing to `main`, make sure:
+Packages are automatically created for Windows, Linux and MacOS in the GitHub action when new commits are pushed to `staging`.
+Before pushing to `staging`, make sure:

-1. Version number has been updated correctly in `release/app/package.json`.
+1. Version number has been updated in `release/app/package.json`.
+1. Version number has been updated in `docs/index.html`.
 1. CHANGELOG has been updated.

+Once the build on staging has been successfully run, merge the `staging` branch into `main`.

 ## Native Libraries